Vyral/base-template/_posts/2020-04-16-do-our-owners-or-tenants-pay-for-pest-control.md

 {% include youtube.html %}

-For our properties, pest control is the tenant’s responsibility, except when they first move in.
+<p style="text-align:center">For our properties, pest control is the tenant’s responsibility, except when they first move in.</p>

 For any property owners who decide to leave their homes under our care, we always tell them the same thing regarding pest control: **It’s the tenant’s responsibility,*****except*** **when they first move into the property.&nbsp;**